Abhishek2271/LESSGuaidanceForRequirementFormalization/README.md

 ***Thus, this documentation not only covers the results but also the analysis of the results.***

 With the python application, you can run the entire experimentation workflow as depicted in the the figure below:

+![Experimentation Workflow: LESS requirement generated using LLMs followed by test case generation.
+Blocks using LLM prompts are colored green](images/workflow.png)

 Additionally, the Repo also contains a wiki section that describes:
 1. Using the python application to perform experiments.